London stocks slump on lockdown worries, Brexit uncertainty | Business

 London stocks slump on lockdown worries, Brexit uncertainty

-London's FTSE 100 fell for a fourth straight session on Thursday, pressured by ex-dividend trading, with investors also taking cash off the table on the prospect of stricter coronavirus lockdowns and Brexit-related uncertainty.
-The FTSE 100 index fell 1.6%, with aero , travel and leisure, energy and insurance stocks leading the declines.

-Business supplies distributor Bunzl Plc and Britain's biggest retailer Tesco Plc fell 1.3% and 2.6%, respectively, as they traded without dividend.
-The domestically-focussed mid-cap FTSE 250 lost 1.2%.
+"These localised lockdowns over time grow to nationwide lockdowns almost inevitably and this is going to have an impact on the economy," said TS Lombard strategist Andrea Cicione.
+Prime Minister Boris Johnson had so far resisted a sweeping lockdown for all of England, while implementing a three-tier system of local measures.

+The Liverpool area became the first part to be placed in the highest category, requiring bars, gyms and other businesses to shut, perhaps for months.
+Pub operator Marston's Plc shed 2.8% as it announced job cuts due to the new restrictions.

-EU leaders are set to meet in Brussels later in the day where they will pressure Britain for concessions in Brexit trade talks, a day after British Prime Minister Boris Johnson expressed his disappointment over progress in negotiations.
-Pub operator Marston's shed 2.5% after it announced job cuts as a result of a new round of coronavirus restrictions in the UK.
+After tracking gains in global equities for two straight weeks on hopes of more U.S. stimulus, UK stocks have also come under pressure this week as a Brexit trade deal remains elusive.
+EU leaders are set to meet in Brussels later in the day where they will pressure Britain for concessions in Brexit trade talks, a day after Prime Minister Johnson expressed his disappointment over the progress in negotiations.

+In company news, recruitment agency Hays Plc fell 2.1% after posting a 29% drop in its first-quarter net fees due to the coronavirus crisis.
+Business supplies distributor Bunzl Plc and Britain's biggest retailer Tesco Plc both lost 3% in ex-dividend trading.

 - READ MORE ON: